 In a “DIY DMP” you write a letter to each of your creditors saying that you cannot make the usual monthly payments because your circumstances have changed, offer them £x per month and ask them to freeze interest and charges.

 National Debtline has sample letters to creditors that you can use.
 There is one for ‘pro rata’ offers and one for ‘token or no payment’ offers.
 Broadly if you have more than £5 per creditor to pay each month you should use the ‘pro rata’ letter.
 If you have used the budget sheet on the Financial Summary page then there is a function to calculate pro rata payments and to print a version of the Financial Statement to include with your letters to creditors.
 (A few creditors will irritatingly not accept a letter from you but want confirmation from a debt advisor that your budget is accurate.
 In this case go to your local CAB with a copy of your Financial Statement and ask them to write to the creditor on your behalf.)

 If you owe money to a bank that you have your usual bank account with, you will need to open a new one with a different bank and move your wages, direct debits and standing orders over there – otherwise when the creditor gets the letter about the DMP, they may decide to help themselves to the money in your current account leaving you with not enough to live on :( Don’t think this can’t happen to you – it is a nightmare for those people it does happen to.

 Getting a managed DMP

-There are two organisations that will set up a DMP for you and not charge you anything, so all your payments go to your creditors: StepChange (used to be known as CCCS) and Payplan.
+There are some organisations that will set up a DMP for you and not charge you anything, so all your payments go to your creditors: StepChange (used to be known as CCCS) and Payplan are the largest ones.
 There is no significant difference between them, so it doesn’t matter which one you contact.
 There is no point in deciding to talk to both of them – you are just wasting your time and theirs.